Why Because Trails

 If you are new to mountain biking, have been riding for years but never had mountain bike instruction, are looking to further your skills from other clinics, or just want to meet new riding friends, this event is for you!

-Participation is capped at 60 so we can provide a quality experience for all.
+Participation is capped so we can provide a quality experience for all.
 Be sure to register as soon as possible as spots will fill fast.
 Once spots are full we will open a waiting list.

 At Saturday night's social at Rippling River Resort we host a clothing/gear sale fundraiser for the Start the Cycle Program.
 We ask camp participants to bring and donate any unused or underutilized cycling/fitness clothing and gear for the sale.
 You know, the stuff you just don't wear, doesn't quite fit, or just is not your style.
 Camp participants can then shop and find a great new to them item or two.
 We all have it so let's turn that stuff into funding for a great program that introduces at-risk youth to a life full of success through winter fat tire and summer and mountain biking.
 Gear can be dropped off at Friday night check-in.